pantherfoundation/oshiya/docs/7_EnhancementProposals.md

 -   Streamlined deployment: Optimising the Dockerization process will result in a more efficient deployment pipeline, reducing the time and resources required for application deployment.
 -   Reduced image size: By implementing best practices and leveraging multi-stage builds, we aim to minimise the final - Docker image size.
 This is crucial for faster image pull times and efficient resource utilisation.

-4. Out of Scope
+### Out of Scope

 **BONUS**

-_Background_: There is a possibility that at least a significant part of this architecture would benefit from a complete overhaul, addressing topics that are outside of the scope of Enhancement \_Proposal_s mentioned hitherto.
+_Background_: There is a possibility that at least a significant part of this architecture would benefit from a complete overhaul, addressing topics that are potentially outside of the scope of Enhancement Proposals mentioned hitherto.

 _Proposal_: Re-design the Oshiya architecture to provide a notably more effective miner.